Jejaka-travel/.github/README.md

 - Promote tourism and make travel easier in Indonesia.

-- JEJAKa providing a user-friendly platform for tourists to access information, more and more people will be encouraged to explore the beauty and diversity of Indonesia.
+- JEJAKA providing a user-friendly platform for tourists to access information, more and more people will be encouraged to explore the beauty and diversity of Indonesia.

 <br>